minio/docs/source/minio-cli/minio-mc-admin/mc-admin-groups.rst

 users who have successfully *authenticated* to the deployment.
 Each policy includes rules that dictate the allowed or denied actions/resources on the deployment.
 You can assign one or more :ref:`policies
-<minio-auth-authz-pbac-policies>` to a group.
+<minio-policy>` to a group.
 Users with membership in the
 group inherit the group's assigned policies.
 A user's total set of permissions includes their explicitly assigned policies *and* any policies inherited via group membership.